paulhagstrom/wavydots/README.md

 So, this is very much an early proof-of-concept.
 I'd like to prove more impressive concepts in this direction.
 One potential downside here is that it might look kind of cool, briefly, and then trigger migraines at minute 3 of gameplay.
-Which would reduce the funness of game a bit.
+Which would reduce the funness of the game slightly.
 But apart from that, this seems like an interesting way around the graphics and processing limitations imposed by the Apple II.